Projections, Furstenberg sets, and the $ABC$ sum-product problem: Abstract

 \section{Abstract}

-We make progress on several interrelated problems at the intersection of geometric measure theory, additive combinatorics and harmonic analysis: the discretised sum-product problem, exceptional estimates for orthogonal projections, and the dimension of Furstenberg sets.
+We make progress on two interrelated problems at the intersection of geometric measure theory, additive combinatorics and harmonic analysis: the discretised sum-product problem, and the dimension of Furstenberg sets.
+Along the way, we obtain new information on the dimension of exceptional sets of orthogonal projections.